docsteveharris/harris-data-lab/content/publication/redahan-2016/index.md

 publishDate: '2021-07-04T12:15:49.736062Z'
 publication_types:
 - '2'
-abstract: '© The Author 2016.
-Published by Oxford University Press on behalf of ERA-EDTA.
-  All rights reserved.Introduction and Aims: Acute kidney injury (AKI) is a common complication of critical illness.
+abstract: 'Introduction and Aims: Acute kidney injury (AKI) is a common complication of critical illness.
 Renal replacement therapy (RRT) is required in severe cases.
 There is considerable variability in the provision of renal support for critically ill patients.
 Current epidemiological data regarding the utilisation